jedibobo/AIAssistant-on-UM790Pro-Accerated-by-ROCm/README.md

 ![img](github_images/NPU-Performance.jpg)

-Test results shows that longer token length shows lower NPU utilization rate and more volatile.
-And command center shows 70% of NPU utilization.
+Test results indicate that longer token lengths result in lower and more volatile NPU utilization rates.
+The command center shows an average NPU utilization of 70%.

 ![img](github_images/NPU-Utilization.jpg)
 ![img](github_images/NPU-Utilization-long.jpg)

-In the above pictures, the first tests from 4 to 256 tokens, the second tests 512 to 4096 tokens.
-Both increases with a factor of 2.
+In the above pictures, the first test ranges from 4 to 256 tokens, while the second test ranges from 512 to 4096 tokens, both increasing by a factor of 2.

 ***Usability***

-However, the NPU is not as widely supported as the GPU in terms of **Ops** and **Quantization** by communities.
-After I tried [examples](https://github.com/amd/RyzenAI-SW) of NPU, I found it **less flexible** and need **more time for adaptation** for each LLM model.
+However, the NPU is not as widely supported as the GPU in terms of **Ops** and **Quantization** by the community.
+After I tried [examples](https://github.com/amd/RyzenAI-SW) for the NPU, I found it to be **less flexible** and requiring **more time for adaptation** for each LLM model.

 ## Build LLM Inference Server
 ### Add gfx1103 support for LM-Studio with ROCm